mohitparmar1/Foodie/README.md

-# FindStays
+# Foodie
-FindStays is a MERN webiste.
+Foodie is a MERN webiste.